ekleinso/ocp-quay-mirror/README.md

 | redhat-marketplace        |         30G      |
 | Cloud Pak for Integration |        100G      |

 It is possible to reduce the size of the catalogs by only choosing the operators that are required for the work being performed.
-See [Populating OperatorHub](https://docs.openshift.com/container-platform/4.9/post_installation_configuration/preparing-for-users.html#post-install-mirrored-catalogs) for details.
+See [Mirroring Operator catalogs](https://docs.openshift.com/container-platform/4.9/installing/installing-mirroring-installation-images.html#olm-mirror-catalog_installing-mirroring-installation-images) for details.

 Please note that the **install_dir** is also used as a scratch space for the installation so it would be best to start with 100GB.